Vineyard Wind project delayed

-The bureau of ocean energy management said they would delay the 84 Turbine-800 megawatt farm.
-And that’s because stakeholders want a better analysis of it.
+The Bureau of Ocean Energy Management said it would delay the 84 turbine-800 megawatt farm because stakeholders want a better analysis of it.

 Vineyard Wind was calling on the federal government to complete its review, so the project could move forward.
 Congressman Bill Keating says the Trump Administration has decided to delay construction on the project.